 Chuck Merriman was born in Waterford, Connecticut on 8 January 1933.

 In 1960 a co-worker of Merriman introduced him to Judo.
 The Judo club he attended was run by Norbert Bellinger in Norwich, Connecticut.
-Merriman had to watch the classes for a month before been invited to join.
+Merriman had to watch the classes for a month before being invited to join.
 However, after about six months, Bellinger stopped showing up for classes.

 Merriman started training with In Soo H’wang of the local Korean Judo College for a short period, before deciding to move to New York.
 Some years later he would resume his training with H’wang.

 For Merriman, training had become an important part of his life.
-However, now with a wife, Lillian, and a child to support, he moved to New York looking for work.
+However, now with a wife, Carol, and a child to support, he moved to New York looking for work.
 He found a dojo, run by the “Judo Twins“, Bernie and Bob Lepkofker.
 Because of a lack of funds, he was allowed to sleep and train at the dojo in exchange for keeping it clean, and opening and closing it for classes.
 His wife and son moved in with her mother in Pennsylvania.
 He would visit them on the weekends.

 Merriman trained with the Lepkofker twins through the 1960s and 1970s.
 He also had the opportunity to train with Nakabayashi Sadaki.
 Sadaki, who taught and trained at the dojo, was a three-time All Japan Collegiate Champion.
 Merriman learnt a lot from him.
-Merriman competed in a lot of high level Judo competitions at the time.
+Merriman competed in a lot of high-level Judo competitions at the time.

-In 1962 Merriman started training in Shito-ryu Karate under Chris DeBaise.
+In 1962 Merriman started training in Shito-Ryu Karate under Chris DeBaise.
 The Karate dojo was located in the same building as the Judo dojo.
 He had started watching classes before joining.
 He was impressed by DeBaise’s leadership and focus.

 On joining the Karate club, Merriman found that his Judo training was beneficial.
 Typically, he would practice Judo from 6-8 pm.
 This was followed by Karate practice from 8-10 pm.
 Merriman has credited DeBaise with having a big influence on the direction of his Karate, as his first instructor.
 He provided Merriman with a solid Karate foundation, plus he influenced his outlook and approach to life.